PatrickPT/patrickpt.github.io/content/posts/2023_10_08_Hands_On_RAG/2023_10_08_Hands_On_RAG.md

 # Prerequisites

 All the code mentioned here can be found on [github](https://github.com/PatrickPT/RAG_LLM_example).
 The code can be run in a Docker container(even on a Raspberry Pi if you like).
 You need to add contextual data which you want to query and also use an API Key from OpenAI.
-See `README.md` for further instructions

 # Dependencies